nerfstudio-project/nerfstudio/README.md

 For a more in-depth tutorial on how to modify/implement your own NeRF Graph, please see our [walk-through](https://plenoptix-nerfactory.readthedocs-hosted.com/en/latest/tutorials/creating_graphs.html).

+# Educational Resources
+TODO: Blurb on learn more

 # Supported Features

 We provide the following support strucutures to make life easier for getting started with NeRFs.
 For a full description, please refer to our [features page](#).

-If you are looking for a feature that is not currently supported, please do not hesitate to contact the Plenoptix team!
+**If you are looking for a feature that is not currently supported, please do not hesitate to contact the Plenoptix team!**

+* :mag_right: Web-based visualizer that allows you to:
+    * Visualize training in real-time + interact with the scene
+    * Create and render out scenes with custom camera trajectories
+    * View different output types
+    * And more!
-#### :metal: Support for multiple logging interfaces
+* :pencil2: Support for multiple logging interfaces (Tensorboard, Wandb), code profiling, and other built-in debugging tools

-#### :metal: Built-in support for profiling code

-#### :metal: Benchmarking scripts

-#### :metal: Speed up your code with Tiny Cuda NN
+* :chart_with_upwards_trend: Easy-to-use benchmarking scripts on the Blender dataset
+* :iphone: Full pipeline support for going from a video on your phone to a full 3D render.
+Follow our step-by-step tutorial.
+(TODO: walk-through page on end-to-end pipeline from capture -> render)

+# See what's possible
+TODO: insert some gallery stuff here (gifs/pretty pictures w/ visualizer)
+TODO: For more see gallery